geoffreymagana/cine-mon/src/README.md

 This section sheds light on some of the interesting challenges and design decisions made during the development of Cine-Mon.

-#### Local-First Storage
+#### IndexedDB-First Storage
 The core design principle of Cine-Mon is privacy and data ownership.
-All user data (movies, collections, profile settings) is stored directly in the browser's **`localStorage`**.
+All user data (movies, collections, profile settings) is stored directly in the browser's **IndexedDB**.

 -   **Pros**: Zero-Login, blazing fast, fully offline, and ultimate privacy.
 -   **Cons/Trade-offs**: Data is tied to a specific browser on a specific device. **Use the Export feature to create regular backups!**